latcraft/cloudopoly-search/README.md

 NOTE: Only books with **at least 15 reviews** should be considered for result.

+NOTE: For book title matching on different web sites, consider the following rule: remove everything that is after colon or semicolon (if any), and anything that is in the brackets (if any).
+If titles have the same rating, then return the one with the biggest number of reviews.
+If titles have the same rating and the same number in reviews, then return the one that goes first in alphabetical order.

 # Example searches

 The following list shows example URLs that return book query results for a given KEYWORD on the web: